 ...and only a few weeks later, I did precisely the same.

 Two months ago, I got seriously sick.
 It was Friday, and I attended an online meeting with two colleagues when I felt un lucid.
-To make the story short - for the first time in my life, I was SURE I would die, and when I realized I may get better somehow, I didn't expect to recover any soon.
+To make the story short, for the first time in my life, I was SURE I would die, and when I realized I might get better somehow, I didn't expect to recover any sooner.
 Yet, after only eight weeks, I am here again, working, meeting with the very same colleagues, and delivering the documentation.

-When I discovered I got a very high fever, I knew, I was entirely sure that the real reason for my sickness - the result of the immune system's collapse - was my work, the environment I found myself in.
-And, for the most time, I had promised myself I would never return there.
-But when they called saying they were waiting, I automatically, as if I was some brainless robot, answered, "OK, I'll be there soon."
+When I discovered I had a very high fever, I knew—I was entirely sure that the real reason for my sickness, the result of the immune system's collapse, was my work, the environment I found myself in.
+And, for the most part, I had promised myself I would never return there.
+But when they called saying they were waiting, I automatically, as if I were some brainless robot, answered, "OK, I'll be there soon."

 I know this game is dangerous; it can even kill me.
 But I need money as I will surely die without it.